Magdiel012/MUtil/README.md

-MUtil is a ZScript library that attempts to provide a highly-flexible foundation for GZDoom mods, including a robust state machine implementation to manage complex logic, systems for encapsulating HUD logic, tools for triangulating sector geometry, among other utilities.
+MUtil is a ZScript library that attempts to provide a highly-flexible foundation for GZDoom mods, including a robust state machine implementation to manage complex logic, systems to encapsulate HUD logic, tools for triangulating sector geometry, among other utilities.

 ## Setup